coreos/docs/running-coreos/cloud-providers/auro/index.md

 You will need to have your API credentials configured on the machine that you're going to be launching your cluster from.
-The easiest way to do this is by logging into the AURO control panel and in the "Access & Security" section go to the "API Access" tab and clicking "Download Openstack RC File".
+The easiest way to do this is by logging into the AURO control panel and in the "Access & Security" section go to the "API Access" tab and clicking "Download OpenStack RC File".

 From there, you must create a file on your system with the contents of the `<project name>-openrc.sh` file provided.
 Once done, you will need to `source` that file in your